 In this session, we used classroom case studies to stimulate discussion about faculty/staff responsibilities, classroom management techniques, and appropriate professional responses when mental health-related behaviors manifest inside and outside of the classroom.

-Background Knowledge and Working with International Students – This conversation was co-sponsored by the Faculty Center for Teaching and the Writing Program Committee and was facilitated by Mark Emerick (Education), Cathy Kim (Education), and Kim Nguyen (Director of International Recruitment and Support).
-Both FCT and WPC frequently receive requests from faculty asking for tangible strategies to improve their work with international students who are navigating immersion in American higher education culture, as well as continuing their work in second language acquisition.
+Background Knowledge and Working with International Students – This conversation was co-sponsored by the Muhlenberg Center for Teaching and Learning and the Writing Program Committee and was facilitated by Mark Emerick (Education), Cathy Kim (Education), and Kim Nguyen (Director of International Recruitment and Support).
+Both MCTL and WPC frequently receive requests from faculty asking for tangible strategies to improve their work with international students who are navigating immersion in American higher education culture, as well as continuing their work in second language acquisition.
 Anticipating a student's background knowledge - prior cultural and academic experiences - is essential to helping this student succeed in the classroom.
 Mark, Cathy, and Kim focused on the pedagogical importance of building, highlighting and activating background knowledge in all of our students.
 In addition, they offered suggestions for what faculty can do at the start of the semester to make their expectations clear to their students.
 They helped faculty identify efficient remedies for issues they are experiencing in their own classrooms.

-Digital Brew – This session was co-sponsored by the Faculty Center for Teaching and the Digital Learning Team.
+Digital Brew – This session was co-sponsored by the Muhlenberg Center for Teaching and Learning and the Digital Learning Team.
 This event was designed so that participants had an opportunity to gain hands-on experience with some of the digital technologies in use on campus.
 In addition, faculty from a variety of disciplines and digital learning collaborators were on hand to demonstrate how available technologies are being integrated into Muhlenberg courses.
 Whether one was a "digital beginner" or had some background with these tools already, participants came away from this event with new ideas for effectively integrating these technologies into their courses and their student-faculty research collaborations.

-Teachers Talking Diversity: First-Generation College Students – This conversation was facilitated by Susan Clemens (History), Dawn Lonsinger (English), and Gregg Scully (Wescoe School).
+Teachers Talking Diversity: First-Generation College Students – This conversation was facilitated by Susan Clemens (History), Dawn Lonsinger (English), and Gregg Scully (School of Continuing Studies).
 Nationwide, it is estimated that 30 percent of students enrolled in colleges and universities today are low income, first-generation college students.
 At Muhlenberg, for example, 17% of students in each of the last two incoming classes were categorized as first-generation.
 (This data was provided by the Office of Institutional Effectiveness and Planning.)
 There are many documented reasons that these students struggle to successfully navigate and complete college.
 In this session we explored issues that "first-gen" students encounter at Muhlenberg and discussed strategies to improve the undergraduate experience for this segment of our student population that take into account the social, emotional, and cultural aspects of their lives.